sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  For example: ``Find what`` = ``C:/temp/results_aux.h5`` (pay   attention to use ``/`` rather than ``\``) and ``Replace with`` = ``results_aux.h5`` (see `below figure <#npp-xdmf-replace>`__).
 After having removed all path occurrences in the document, save and close   ``results.xdmf``.

 .. figure:: ../img/npp-xdmf-replace.png

-      :caption: Find the string results_aux.h5 in results.xdmf and remove the file directories.
+    Find the string results_aux.h5 in results.xdmf and remove the file directories.

 -  If not yet done, load the mesh file   (here: ```finalmesh.2dm`` <QGIS-prepro.html#2dm>`__) by clicking on   *QGIS*\ ’ ``Layer`` menu > ``Data Source Manager`` > ``Mesh`` tab and select ``finalmesh.2dm``.
 -  In *QGIS*\ ’ ``Layers`` window,   double-click on the ``finalmesh`` layer to open the ``Layer Properties`` window.
 -  In the ``Layer Properties`` window, go   to ``Source`` > click on ``Assign Extra Data Set to Mesh`` and choose ``results.xdmf``

 .. figure:: ../img/QGIS-assign-meshdata.png

-   :caption: Assign mesh data to the computational mesh.
+    Assign mesh data to the computational mesh.

 -  After import, double-click on the new ``results`` layer to open the ``Symbology`` (``Layer Properties``) and select a variable to represent from the ``Groups`` canvas.
 Make sure to enable the contour plot (right side in the `below figure <#QGIS-meshdata-u>`__) symbol, select the timestep to plot (for steady-state simulation, select the last timestep), optionally go to the ``Contours`` ribbon to change the color pattern (upper-most green circle in the `below   figure <#QGIS-meshdata-u>`__), and click ``Apply``.

 .. figure:: ../img/QGIS-meshdata-u.png

-   :caption: Illustrate the flow velocity with QGIS’ Layer Properties > Symbology controls.
+    Illustrate the flow velocity with QGIS’ Layer Properties > Symbology controls.
 The green circles highlight settings for the last timestep of a steady-state simulation.

 .. figure:: ../img/QGIS-meshdata-u-plotted.png

-   :caption: After application of the above Symbology settings: The flow velocity is illustrated in red-shades.
+    After application of the above Symbology settings: The flow velocity is illustrated in red-shades.

 Thanks to Matthias Bürgler who helped with instructions in the `BASEMENt user forum <http://people.ee.ethz.ch/~basement/forum/viewtopic.php?pid=6095#p6095>`__.